 Online Journaling

-A lot of people have ditched pen and paper for online journals, and that’s fine too.
-Some might simply use a word processing app, like Microsoft Word, while others might want to use a journaling app.
+Many people have ditched pen and paper for online journals, and that’s fine, too.
+Some might simply use a word-processing app, like Microsoft Word, while others might want to use a journaling app.

-Diarium is a digital journal app that is available on the Windows app store.
+Diarium is a digital journal app available on the Windows app store.
 It allows you to dictate your journal entries, so you don’t have to worry about typing or writing anything down.
-The free version offers all the basic functionality that you will need, but you will need to use the premium version if you want to export your journal entries.
+The free version offers all the basic functionality you will need, but you will need to use the premium version to export your journal entries.

-Livescribe offers the best of online and paper journals.
 Livescribe created specialized journaling pens and paper that will transfer your writing into digital form so that you can store and organize it via computer.
-This allows you to journal in the traditional way with pen and paper but store and edit your thoughts digitally.
+This allows you to journal traditionally with pen and paper but store and edit your thoughts digitally.

 Types of Journals

 Some people keep separate journals for separate purposes.
-There are various kinds of journals available, from gratitude journals to travel journals, food journals, and journals used to set goals.
+Various kinds of journals are available, from gratitude journals to travel journals, food journals, and journals used to set goals.

-Journals can be as specific or as general as you want them to be.
-You can use a separate journal for all of these things or have one giant journal that you use for everything.
+Your journal can be as specific or as general as you want.
+You can use a separate journal for all these things or have one giant journal for everything.

 The Best Journals